Advertisement

 Dementia and Alzheimer's

-High blood sugar levels can cause poor blood flow to your brain, making it more likely for you to develop dementia or Alzheimer's someday.
+High blood sugar levels can cause poor blood flow to your brain, increasing the risk for dementia or Alzheimer's.
 Research has shown that people with diabetes have more deterioration in the parts of their brain where problem-solving, decision-making, and memory take place.
 Due to the effects of diabetes on the brain, they also had more depression, walked slower, and had more problems with balance.
 The best prevention is to keep your blood sugar levels as close to your target range as possible.

 young woman at the dentist